w3s7y/w3s7y.github.io/_posts/2023-05-13-climbing-goals.md

  - fontainbleau
  - climbing routes
 ---
+# Grade goals
+So at the start of the year after 4-5 months of no climbing I'm barely scraping up 5+ / 6a problems outdoors again.

+This year I want to rather than push into grade 7 do a bit more consolidation in grade 6, and _keep climbing_ is my main goal.
+All the large breaks just leave me down in skill and taking half the season to get back to full strength.

+So climb more, climb consistently a few times every week and get comfortable flashing 6's!

 # UK routes
 Not really setting any trad route goals as I don't have anyone to go with :(